-- 6.1 The objective of the Employees' Rights and Benefits Programme is to improve and safeguard employees' rights and benefits in an equitable manner.
+- The objective of the Employees' Rights and Benefits Programme is to improve and safeguard employees' rights and benefits in an equitable manner.
 Our aim is to progressively enhance employment standards in a way which is commensurate with the pace of Hong Kong's economic and social developments and which strikes a reasonable balance between the interests of employers and employees.
-We achieve this by: - Setting and refining employment standards in consultation with the Labour Advisory Board; - Ensuring compliance with statutory and contractual terms and conditions of employment through inspection to workplaces, investigation into suspected breaches of the statutory provisions and prosecution of offenders; - Processing employees' compensation claims; - Maintaining close partnership with statutory bodies set up for protecting the rights and benefits of employees; and - Providing customer-oriented information to ensure that employees and employers know their rights and obligations. - 6.2 The principal legislation administered by this programme area includes the Employees' Compensation Ordinance (ECO), the Pneumoconiosis and Mesothelioma (Compensation) Ordinance (PMCO), the Employment Ordinance (EO) and its subsidiary Employment of Children Regulations and Employment of Young Persons (Industry) Regulations, the Minimum Wage Ordinance (MWO) as well as Part IVB of the Immigration Ordinance. - 6.3 The ECO establishes a non-fault, non-contributory employee compensation system under which individual employers are liable to pay compensation for work-related injuries or fatalities.
-The Ordinance requires all employers to possess valid insurance policies to cover their liabilities under the Ordinance and at common law.
+We achieve this by: - Setting and refining employment standards in consultation with the Labour Advisory Board; - Ensuring compliance with statutory and contractual terms and conditions of employment through inspection to workplaces, investigation into suspected breaches of the statutory provisions and prosecution of offenders; - Processing employees' compensation claims; - Processing applications for the Protection of Wages on Insolvency Fund (PWIF); - Maintaining close partnership with statutory bodies set up for protecting the rights and benefits of employees; and - Providing customer-oriented information to ensure that employees and employers know their rights and obligations. - The principal legislation administered by this programme area includes the Employees' Compensation Ordinance (ECO), the Pneumoconiosis and Mesothelioma (Compensation) Ordinance (PMCO), the Employment Ordinance (EO) and its subsidiary Employment of Children Regulations and Employment of Young Persons (Industry) Regulations, the Minimum Wage Ordinance (MWO), the Protection of Wages on Insolvency Ordinance (PWIO) as well as Part IVB of the Immigration Ordinance.

-- 6.4 The PMCO provides compensation to persons who suffer from pneumoconiosis and/or mesothelioma.
-Compensation is paid from the Pneumoconiosis Compensation Fund, which is administered by the Pneumoconiosis Compensation Fund Board. - 6.5 The EO is the main piece of legislation governing conditions of employment in establishments outside the government sector.
+- 6.3 The ECO establishes a no-fault, non-contributory employees' compensation system so that individual employers are liable to pay compensation for work-related injuries or fatalities.
+The Ordinance requires all employers to possess valid insurance policies to cover their liabilities under the Ordinance and at common law. - 6.4 The PMCO provides compensation to persons who suffer from pneumoconiosis and/or mesothelioma.
+Compensation is paid from the Pneumoconiosis Compensation Fund, which is administered by the Pneumoconiosis Compensation Fund Board. - The EO is the main piece of legislation governing conditions of employment.
 The Employment of Children Regulations made under the EO prohibit the employment of children below the age of 15 in industrial undertakings and regulate the employment of children who have attained the age of 13 but under 15 in non-industrial establishments.
-The Employment of Young Persons (Industry) Regulations set out requirements on the working time arrangements for young persons employed in the industrial sector and prohibit their employment in dangerous trades. - 6.6 The MWO establishes a statutory minimum wage (SMW) system which provides a wage floor with a view to ensuring an appropriate balance between forestalling excessively low wages and minimising the loss of low-paid jobs, while sustaining Hong Kong's economic growth and competitiveness.
-Failure to pay the SMW amounts to a breach of the wage provisions under the EO. - 6.7 The Labour Department also administers Part IVB of the Immigration Ordinance to combat illegal employment in order to protect the employment opportunities of local workers.
+The Employment of Young Persons (Industry) Regulations set out requirements on the working time arrangements for young persons employed in the industrial sector and prohibit their employment in dangerous trades. - The MWO establishes a statutory minimum wage (SMW) system which provides a wage floor with a view to ensuring an appropriate balance between forestalling excessively low wages and minimising the loss of low-paid jobs, while sustaining Hong Kong's economic growth and competitiveness.
+Failure to pay SMW amounts to a breach of the wage provisions under the EO. - 6.7 The PWIO establishes the PWIF to provide timely relief in the form of ex gratia payment to employees affected by their insolvent employers. - 6.8 The Labour Department administers Part IVB of the Immigration Ordinance to combat illegal employment in order to protect the employment opportunities of local workers.

-Our Work and Achievements in 2011
+S Our Work and Achievements in 2012